dwyerse/EventPlanner/README.md

 ### Feature 13: 'As staff, I need to register a guest for one event (including their details), so I can track what is needed for the event (dietary, ...)'
 - Login as an administrator user
-- Ensure an event has been created e.g. event with id 0.
-If necessary create an event as per the instructions for Feature 4
+- Create a new event or view an existing event
-- Go to the event edit page (e.g. http://localhost:3000/event/edit/0)
+- Click edit button for event
 - Click Register Guest button
 - Fill in the email of a user account which has not been registered for the event
 - Fill in the access requirements and dietary restrictions fields
 - Click Register Guest button on this page
 - A confirmation message should appear indicating that the user has been registered as a guest for this event.

-### Feature 6: 'Keep track of possible/previous guests'
+### Feature 6: 'Keep track of possibCreate a new event or view an existing eventle/previous guests'
 - Login as an administrator user
 - Click View Previous Guests button
 - If there are guests who have previously attended an event, their names, emails, and the ids and titles of the events they have attended will be displayed as a list